-Artificial Intelligence: Natural Language Processing Fundamentals describes NLP as the “process of producing meaningful phrases and sentences in the form of natural language.”
+Natural Language Processing (NLP) is the process of producing meaningful phrases and sentences in the form of natural language.
 Natural Language Processing precludes Natural Language Understanding (NLU) and Natural Language Generation (NLG).
 NLU takes the data input and maps it into natural language.
 NLG conducts information extraction and retrieval, sentiment analysis, and more.

 Once NLP unlocks the context hidden in data and converts it into human language, NLP takes the output and analyses the text in context.
 You can think of NLG and NLP engaged in a joint endeavor to provide readymade conversational interfaces on top of many different AI applications.
 Natural language generation and processing are rapidly gaining ground across application areas, and Alexa is just one example of their worldwide success.

 Mordor Intelligence predicts that by 2026, the worldwide NLP market is projected to touch USD 42.04 billion, with a CAGR of 21.5%.
 The top 2022 use cases for NLP will be customer service chat bots, fake news detection, social media monitoring, multilingual NLP, and the use of supervised, unsupervised, and reinforcement learning in training models.

 The 2021 Trends in NLP include two distinct types of developments:

 - Trends that impact training models such as collaboration of supervised and unsupervised learning, use of reinforcement learning, accurate classification with Deep Learning (DL), and use of transfer learning to further tune the models.

 - New NLP capabilities for market intelligence monitoring, custom recommendations, sentiment analysis for social channels, enhanced chat bots and virtual assistants, and semantic search